 The only tricky part is making sure your pillowcases are large enough for the bedding.
 Buying generic throw pillowcases won’t work for sleeping bags and duvets.
 You need these to be big enough that stuffing them doesn’t take any effort.

 The instructions are for a large square pillowcase.
 I made a 28-inch by 28-inch square for our sleeping bags.
 A thick duvet may need a 36-inch square.
-I also made a smaller pillowcase with the leftovers.
-Really, the pattern is so simple that it can be used for any size pillowcase.
+I also made a smaller pillowcase with the remaining fabric.
+We use it for our sleeping sheets and summer-weight blankets.
+It’s the perfect bedding storage solution for our bunkhouse daybeds!

 Leave a Reply